This Easy Carne Asada requires no marinade and gets flavor from a good quality cut of steak and cast iron flat top over a hot grill.

 Instructions

-- Trim excess fat from steak and cut into small bite size cubes.
-Season steak with oil, salt, and pepper.
-Set steak aside and Pre-heat cast iron flat top on grill over 400 degree heat.
+- Trim excess fat from the steak and cut it into small, bite-sized cubes.
+Season the steak with oil, salt, and pepper.
+Set the steak aside, and preheat the cast iron flat top on the grill to over 400°F.

 - Prep Toppings and Heat Tortillas.
 Keep tortillas warm in foil or clean kitchen towel in a tortilla warmer.